madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-companies.md

 In this video, you will learn:

-* Adobe Workfront's definition of companies
+* Workfront's definition of companies
 * How to create companies and association

 >[!VIDEO](https://video.tv.adobe.com/v/335069/?quality=12)